-There are no current federal subsistence regulations regarding trap placement in unit 7 on the Kenai Peninsula.
+There are no current federal subsistence regulations regarding trap placement in unit 7 on the Kenai Peninsula; this would be a new regulation for trap setbacks from roads listed below.

 2: How would the new regulation read?

 Add the Following Language to Trapping Regulations for Unit 7.